falcosecurity-retire/profiles/README.md

 # Falco-extras

-This repository contains [falco](https://github.com/draios/falco/wiki) runtime security profiles for a growing list of the most popular container images.
-If you are using any image from the list below, they will provide you an initial set of security whitelists and constraints that you can extend with your deployment specifics.
+This repository contains [Sysdig Falco](https://sysdig.com/opensource/falco/) container runtime security extras like security profiles for a growing list of the most popular container images.
+If you are using any image from the list below, the default ruleset will provide you with an initial set of security whitelists and blacklists (constraints) that you can extend to match your deployment or application specifics.
+Read more in our announcement blog post: [Implementing Docker/Kubernetes runtime security](https://sysdig.com/blog/docker-runtime-security/).

 ## What kind of unwanted behaviors can Falco detect?

-Falco can detect and alert on any behavior that involves making Linux system calls.
-Thanks to Sysdig's core decoding and state tracking functionality, falco alerts can be triggered by the use of specific system calls, their arguments, and by properties of the calling process.
+Falco can detect and alert on any behavior that involves making Linux system calls, that means almost everything.
 For example, you can easily detect things like:

 - A shell is run inside a container
 - A server process spawns a child process of an unexpected type